pypa/packaging.python.org/source/tutorials/packaging-projects.rst

     In the options category, we have controls for setuptools itself:

+    - ``package_dir`` is a collection of package names and directories.
+      An empty package name represents the "root package", so in this case the root package is in the ``src`` directory.
     - ``packages`` is a list of all Python :term:`import packages <Import Package>` that should be included in the :term:`Distribution Package`.
-      Instead of listing each package manually, we can use the ``find:`` directive to automatically discover all packages and subpackages.
+      Instead of listing each package manually, we can use the ``find:`` directive to automatically discover all packages and subpackages and ``options.packages.find`` to specify the ``package_dir`` to use.
 In this case, the list of packages will be ``example_pkg`` as that's the only package present.
     - ``python_requires`` gives the versions of Python supported by your project.
 Installers like pip will look back though older versions of packages until it finds one that has a matching Python version.